Prasanna Agoram

-Prasanna Agoram also known as P-Dogg is an Indian cricket data analyst, coach, cricket performance analyst, video analyst, statistician, YouTuber and commentator.
+Prasanna Agoram, also known as Pdogg, is an Indian cricket data analyst, coach, cricket performance analyst, video analyst, YouTuber, commentator.
 He served as the Technical Strategy Analyst of South Africa national cricket team for over a decade.

 He is a Level 3 certified coach from CSA (Cricket South Africa), qualified umpire from BCCI having diverse experiences of 11 years as performance coach with Proteas (South Africa national cricket team), 11 years as performance coach in Indian Premier League and 2 years as Performance analyst with Indian hockey.
 He is currently working as high-performance manager with Gauteng province of Cricket South Africa.

 Career

 He obtained an engineering degree with a gold medal in Electronics and Telecommunication Engineering from Adhiyamaan College of Engineering, Hosur.
 He also played under-19 cricket for Tamil Nadu at state level for a short tenure.

 After a brief stint in umpiring, he plied his trade in pursuing a career on data analytics.
 He began his analytics career focusing on the statistical analysis of cricket in 2001, at a time when there were only a handful of cricket analysts available as the data analytics, data statistics in cricket had been at its infancy stage.
 Cricket data analytics were not taken seriously into consideration by players and commentators, (owing to slow technological adaptation by the sport itself) during the time when Agoram entered into the cricketing fraternity as a data analyst.
 He began building his own cricket data driven software database to research on the matchups and head-to-head record between a selected list of batters against a selected list of bowlers.
 As a statistical analyst, he also began compiling video footage of cricketers featured at several international matches to analyse the shortcomings of players and to analyse the strengths of players in order to pitch suggestions to such crop of players as key areas for improvements.

 Agoram made trials to incorporate his thought process of pitching performance analysis using his own software database system with the corporate teams which played mercantile cricket tournaments during the weekends in his locality where he resides.
 He even insisted about putting up video cameras close to the sight screen in order to disseminate reports to the corporate teams about the progress of players and how the players made technical adjustments during the course of the matches.
 He illustrated his software analysis at the National Cricket Academy which was established in Bangalore, where he exclusively began working on a part time basis for a stint of two years from 2002 to 2004.
 He was later elevated to the position of Technical Head at the National Cricket Academy in 2004 as a full-time job role.
 He also collaborated with former Indian cricketer Venkatesh Prasad to guide the Indian under-19 national cricket team in 2005 and he worked as the performance video analyst with the side until the end of the 2006 ICC U19 Cricket World Cup.